 The Ergohacks Verdict

-We stumbled into the shop after a morning walk on the Estate for a bathroom break and sugar stop.
-Cass was having issues with low glucose levels and fed up munching on Glucotabs.
+We stumbled into the shop after a morning walk on the Estate for a bathroom break and sugar stock-up.
+Cass was having issues with low glucose levels and fed up with munching on Glucotabs.
 The shop is cash only and we spent £20 on two coffees, a can of coke, ice-cream, a soft toy seagull, small nature guidebook and a stack of Kendal mint cake.
-It was a hot day in April and temperature in twenties combined with a long walk was causing Cass some issues with her diabetes.
 We found a picnic table in the shade and broke out the mint cake then the ice-cream, sipping on coffee as we watched her cheeks regain their colour.

 Season: Open from 1 April to 31 October.

 Location: Stonebarrow Hill, Golden Cap Estate, Morcombelake, Bridport, Dorset.

 Opening: 10:30 April – September, 11:30 October, closed November – March.